Debbie Reynolds: Music career and cabaret

-Her recording of the song "Tammy" (1957; from Tammy and the Bachelor), earned her a gold record.
+Her recording of the song "Tammy" (1957; from Tammy and the Bachelor) earned her a gold record.
 It was a number one single on the Billboard pop charts in 1957.
 In the movie (the first of the Tammy film series), she co-starred with Leslie Nielsen.

 Reynolds also scored two other top-25 Billboard hits with "A Very Special Love" (number 20 in January 1958) and "Am I That Easy to Forget" (number 25 in March 1960)—a pop-music version of a country-music hit made famous by Carl Belew (in 1959), Skeeter Davis (in 1960), and several years later by singer Engelbert Humperdinck.

-In 1991, she released an album titled The Best of Debbie Reynolds.
+She released The Best of Debbie Reynolds album in 1991.

 For 10 years, she headlined for about three months a year in Las Vegas's Riviera Hotel.
 She enjoyed live shows, though that type of performing "was extremely strenuous," she said in 1966:

 With a performing schedule of two shows a night, seven nights a week, it's probably the toughest kind of show business, but in my opinion, the most rewarding.
 I like the feeling of being able to change stage bits and business when I want.
 You can't do that in motion pictures or TV.

 As part of her nightclub act, Reynolds was noted for doing impressions of celebrities such as Eva and Zsa Zsa Gabor, Mae West, Barbra Streisand, Phyllis Diller, and Bette Davis.
 Her impersonation of Davis was inspired following their co-starring roles in the 1956 film, The Catered Affair.
 Reynolds had started doing stage impersonations as a teenager; her impersonation of Betty Hutton was performed as a singing number during the Miss Burbank contest in 1948.

-Reynolds' last recording was a 1992 Christmas album with Donald O'Connor entitled Christmas with Donald and Debbie, arranged and conducted by Angelo DiPippo.
+Her 1992 holiday collaboration with Donald O'Connor, Christmas with Donald and Debbie, arranged and conducted by Angelo DiPippo, would be her final album release.

 Reynolds was also a French horn player.
-Gene Kelly, reflecting on Reynolds's sudden fame, recalled, "There were times when Debbie was more interested in playing the French horn somewhere in the San Fernando Valley or attending a Girl Scout meeting....She didn’t realize she was a movie star all of a sudden."
+Gene Kelly, reflecting on Reynolds's sudden fame, recalled, "There were times when Debbie was more interested in playing the French horn somewhere in the San Fernando Valley or attending a Girl Scout meeting....She didn't realize she was a movie star all of a sudden."